Upon arrival in Kathmandu (Nepal)

-As well covering against loss or theft of your belonging and valuables and please make sure the insurance covers all the activities that you will be undertaking your stay in Nepal such as trekking and climbing including others trips and adventure sports.
+As well as covering against loss or theft of your belonging and valuables and please make sure the insurance covers all the activities that you will be undertaking your stay in Nepal such as trekking and climbing including other trips and adventure sports.

-Nepal Spirit Adventure holds no responsibility and liability in case of loss, theft or damage of your belongings.
+Nepal Spirit Adventure holds no responsibility and liability in case of loss, theft, or damage to your belongings.
 We also let you know that Nepalese insurance companies do not have a travel insurance policy for foreign nationals.
-They have this policy only for Nepalese national.
+They have this policy only for Nepalese nationals.
 We advise you when you travel to Nepal please bring your insurance documents.

 We can recharge your batteries, devices with electricity or solar power sources.
 In Nepal 220 240 volts 50 MHZ (50 Cycles per Second) power is supplied.
 Just need to have a plug adaptor in case of socket fitting, which you can buy in Kathmandu before the trip since the plugs in Nepal might be different.
 You might have to pay a small amount of fee/hour for using recharging facilities.